 - Durable porcelain-coated steel body.

-- Includes with 8 hooks and a grill grate.
+- Includes 8 hooks and a grill grate.

 - Pretty pricey.

-The Gateway 55-gallon drum smoker is very expensive, but it offers an unparalleled smoking experience.
+The Oklahoma Joe Bronco is very expensive, but it offers an unparalleled smoking experience.

 First of all, this thing is huge – with 55 gallons of capacity, it can take a lot of food inside.
-With that said, the cost of high capacity is weight – the Gateway smoker weighs a whopping 145 pounds!
+With that said, the cost of high capacity is weight – the Bronco weighs a whopping 145 pounds!

 Secondly, thanks to its 3 cooking levels, this drum smoker boasts great flexibility in grilling.
 You may place the included cooking grate on any of the levels to adjust the heat that the food gets.
 Apart from that, if you get extra cooking grates, you will be able to cook food at different temperatures simultaneously.

 For added adjustability, this drum smoker also has 2 adjustable intake pipes and a single adjustable exhaust pipe.
-With these, the Gateway drum smoker can easily achieve temperatures of 250-325 degrees Fahrenheit.
+With these, the Bronco can easily achieve temperatures of 250-325 degrees Fahrenheit.

-In the end, if you have the budget, then the Gateway smoker may be the best drum smoker for you.
+In the end, if you have the budget, then the Oklahoma Joe Bronco may be the best drum smoker for you.
 But do know that to uncover its full potential, you may need to buy more cooking grates.

 - 3 cooking levels for versatile cooking.